Decision 963/QĐ-BCT

 New peak hours

-Peak hours apply Monday to Saturday from 17:30 to 22:30 — a continuous 5-hour block.
-There are no peak hours on Sunday.
-This replaces the legacy split peak window (09:30–11:30 plus 17:00–20:00) under Circular 16/2014/TT-BCT.
+Under Decision 963, peak hours will apply Monday to Saturday from 17:30 to 22:30 — a continuous 5-hour block.
+There will be no peak hours on Sunday.
+This will replace the legacy split peak window (09:30–11:30 plus 17:00–20:00) under Circular 16/2014/TT-BCT.

-In practice: the change shifts the centre of gravity of peak load from late afternoon (when residential and commercial AC ramps up alongside ongoing industrial load) to evening (when residential cooking, retail, hospitality and data-centre evening shifts compound).
+In practice: when applied, the change shifts the centre of gravity of peak load from late afternoon (when residential and commercial AC ramps up alongside ongoing industrial load) to evening (when residential cooking, retail, hospitality and data-centre evening shifts compound).

 New off-peak hours

-Off-peak hours apply every day (Monday to Sunday) from 00:00 to 06:00 — a continuous 6-hour block.
-This shifts off-peak forward by 2 hours from the legacy 22:00–04:00 window.
+Under Decision 963, off-peak hours will apply every day (Monday to Sunday) from 00:00 to 06:00 — a continuous 6-hour block.
+This will shift off-peak forward by 2 hours from the legacy 22:00–04:00 window.
 Total off-peak hours per day are unchanged.

-In practice: BESS off-peak charging schedules previously running 22:00–04:00 now run 00:00–06:00.
-Industrial processes scheduled for off-peak rates need to update their timing.
+In practice: BESS off-peak charging schedules previously running 22:00–04:00 will run 00:00–06:00 once 963 applies.
+Industrial processes scheduled for off-peak rates will need to update their timing.

 Standard hours (residual)

-Standard hours are defined by exclusion: any hour Monday to Saturday that is not peak (17:30–22:30) and not off-peak (00:00–06:00) is standard — that is, 06:00–17:30 plus 22:30–24:00, totalling 13 hours.
+Under Decision 963, standard hours will be defined by exclusion: any hour Monday to Saturday that is not peak (17:30–22:30) and not off-peak (00:00–06:00) is standard — that is, 06:00–17:30 plus 22:30–24:00, totalling 13 hours.
 On Sunday, any hour that is not off-peak is standard — 06:00–24:00, totalling 18 hours.

 Sunday treatment